-Collaborative Research Grants (IUCRG)Deadline for proposals December 3, 2014.
+Collaborative Research Grants (IUCRG)Deadline for proposals has been extended to December 10, 2014.

 Indiana University is pleased to announce the 2014-2015 Collaborative Research Grants program (IUCRG).
 This opportunity is open to faculty on all Indiana University campuses.
 The goals of this competition are to facilitate and support outstanding research and cutting edge discoveries by teams of experts who have not worked together previously in the project’s subject matter.
 Teams should include experts from different campuses, schools, departments, or disciplines.
 The maximum funding per project will be $75,000.